Ürümqi Revolutionary Martyrs Cemetery: Status

-In 1962, it was designated as part of the second cohort of Xinjiang Uygur Autonomous Region Cultural Relics Protection Units, and in October 1986, it was recognized as one of the National Key Martyrs' Memorial Buildings Protection Units.
-In June 1997, the Urumqi Revolutionary Martyrs' Mausoleum was designated as a National Patriotism Education Demonstration Base, and in December 2011, it was recognized as a national AAA-level tourist attraction.
-In August 2015, the Urumqi Revolutionary Martyrs Mausoleum was included in the second cohort of the National List of Antiwar Memorial Facilities and Sites.
-In 2021, the Martyrs' Mausoleum was included in the initial cohort of the List of Revolutionary Cultural Relics in Xinjiang Uygur Autonomous Region.
+The cemetery was enlisted in the second cohort of Xinjiang Uygur Autonomous Region Cultural Relics Protection Units in 1962, and National Key Martyrs' Memorial Buildings Protection Units in 1986.
+It became one of the National Patriotism Education Demonstration Bases in 1997, and national AAA-level tourist attractions in 2011.
+It was also included in the National List of Antiwar Memorial Facilities and Sites and the initial cohort of the List of Revolutionary Cultural Relics in Xinjiang Uygur Autonomous Region in 2015 and 2021.